JFFLabs/skribt/README.md

 	}
 ```

 The key names and supported values carry specific meaniing.
 As a matter of simplicity, Skribt maintains only a handful of valid key names and value structures to drive the resolution pathway.
-Many of these keys are common across sections and subsections and carry the same behavior.
-Configuration key names are always 4 character words.
+Many of these keys are common across sections and sub-sections within the `INI` configuration file and carry the consistent behavior.
+Key names are always 4 character words.

 Let's take a look!

 ## Creating a Configuration

-To create a problem configuration, create a file in the `problems` folder named after the resolution pathway.
-Keeping names short and descriptive helps, e.g.:
+To create a configuration, create a file in the `problems` folder named after the actual problem a user is having.
+Note, we do not mean _how_ the user is presenting the problem.
+Someone might say "I can't log in."
+In that case, the "problem" is not that they "cannot login" but it could be 1 of many problems.
+They may have forgotten their password, or they may have forgotten their username, or there could be an issue with their internet connection.

+Users don't always know what is actually going on.
+It's up to the support agent to:

+1. Figure out what's going on.
+2. Once they know what's going on, figure out how to solve it.

+Note the name of the example configurations below:

 ```
 problems
-  |- reset-password.ini
+  |- forgot-password.ini
   |- forgot-username.ini
 ```

-This system only has configurations to support two problems.
-We'll use the first to build out an example configuration.

 Good practices: